SilentBob69/double-take-go-reborn/CODE_OF_CONDUCT.md

 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

+In addition, this Code of Conduct is governed by German law, as the project is maintained from Germany.
+Contributors should be aware that German law has specific provisions regarding hate speech, defamation, and data protection that may be stricter than in other jurisdictions.

 ## Enforcement